Lucas May: Kansas City Royals

-On July 28, 2010, the Dodgers traded May, along with pitcher Elisaul Pimentel, to the Kansas City Royals for outfielder Scott Podsednik.
-He was assigned to play for the Omaha Royals.
+On July 28, 2010, the Dodgers traded May and pitcher Elisaul Pimentel to the Kansas City Royals for outfielder Scott Podsednik.
+May was assigned to play for the Omaha Royals.

-He was called up to the Royals on September 1, 2010 and made his Major League debut on September 4 against the Detroit Tigers, where he was hitless in three at-bats.
-On September 12 against the Chicago White Sox he recorded his first major league hit, a single to left field off of Matt Thornton.
+May was called up to the Royals on September 1 and made his major league debut on September 4 against the Detroit Tigers, where he was hitless in three at-bats.
+On September 12 against the Chicago White Sox, he recorded his first major league hit, a single to left field off of Chris Sale.
+May hit .189 as a September call-up in his only MLB action.

-Arizona Diamondbacks
+Return to minors (2011 to 2014)

 On June 1, 2011, the Royals traded May to the Arizona Diamondbacks for Andrea Pizziconi.
-He elected free agency on November 2.
+May elected free agency on November 2.

-New York Mets

 On December 12, 2011, May signed a minor league contract with the New York Mets.
-He elected free agency on November 2.
+He elected free agency on November 2, 2012.

-Pittsburgh Pirates

 On January 1, 2013, May signed a minor league contract with the Pittsburgh Pirates.
 He elected free agency on November 4.

-Milwaukee Brewers

 May signed a minor league deal with the Milwaukee Brewers on January 30, 2014.
 While playing for Triple-A Nashville on August 27, 2014, May was the final batter at Herschel Greer Stadium, the Sounds' home for the first 37 years of its existence.
 In his only plate appearance of the night, he struck out swinging on a full count with the bases loaded in the bottom of the 9th inning to end the game and secure an 8-5 loss.